Anxiety

 Providers also consult the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The American Psychiatric Association publishes the DSM-5.
 It’s the standard reference manual for diagnosing mental illnesses.

-If an anxiety disorder is diagnosed, a mental health professional can work with you on finding the best treatment.
+If an anxiety disorder is diagnosed, a mental health professional can work with you to find the best treatment.
 Unfortunately, many people with anxiety disorders don't seek help.
 They don't realise that they have an illness for which there are effective treatments.

 Although each anxiety disorder has unique characteristics, most respond well to two types of treatment: psychotherapy or "talk therapy," and medications.
 Your healthcare provider will tailor a treatment plan that works for you.